seabaylea/FoodTrackerBackend-Workshop/README.md

 What's the name of your application? > FoodTrackerServer Enter the name of the directory to contain the project: FoodTrackerServer
 ```
-Select a type of project. `Scaffold a starter` allows you to create a Basic, Web or Backend for Frontend project (including creating REST APIs) whereas `Generate a CRUD application` is designed to do data persistence.
+Select a type of project. `Scaffold a starter` allows you to create a Basic, Web or Backend for Frontend project (including creating REST APIs) whereas `Generate a CRUD application` (Create, Read, Update, Delete) is designed to do data persistence.
 Select a CRUD application.
 ```
 Select type of project:
   Scaffold a starter